U.S. warns diplomatic solution for Syria will take time

 The rebel Syrian National Coalition has decried the diplomatic proposal as a "cheap trick" that would allow Assad more time to kill Syrians.

-Kerry also intends to meet with U.N.-Arab League envoy Lakhdar Brahimi while in Geneva, State Department spokeswoman Jen Psaki said.
+Kerry also intends to meet with U.N.-Arab League envoy Lakhdar Brahimi while in Geneva, spokeswoman Jen Psaki said.

-(Additional reporting by Richard Cowan, Thomas Ferraro, Paul Eckert, Tabassum Zakaria, Jeff Mason and Phil Stewart; Editing by Karey Van Hall, David Storey, Jim Loney and Mohammad Zargham)
+(Additional reporting by Richard Cowan, Thomas Ferraro, Paul Eckert, Tabassum Zakaria and Jeff Mason; Editing by Karey Van Hall, David Storey and Jim Loney)